Should you put olive oil in your coffee? I tried the trend and have the notes

 Many nutritionists raised concerns that people were drinking oil in the mornings instead of having a wholesome breakfast.
 They suggested that a balanced breakfast would help people to stay fuller and maintain energy levels, which is exactly why people are drinking Oleatos.
 They promised that a wholesome breakfast would be more satisfying, more helpful for your gut’s microbiome, and would help portion control.

 It’s also important to note that olive oil increases the calorie content of the beverage.
 The Oleato I had was 310 calories, which is more than double the same drink when it doesn’t have olive oil in it.
-Although olive oil is generally considered to be a healthy fat, but It’s advisable to research and consult with a healthcare professional if you have specific dietary concerns.
+Although olive oil is generally considered to be a healthy fat, it’s advisable to research and consult with a healthcare professional if you have specific dietary concerns.

 How can I make olive oil coffee?